Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

 - **Tracks**
 - **Recordings**

 These files contain experiment metadata and calculation results.
-They can be imported into **RStudio** or other analysis environments for statistical processing and visualization.
+They can be imported into **RStudio** (or any other analysis environment) for statistical processing and visualization.

+The data in the Squares, Tracks and Recordings files are a compilation from the last time you ran Generate Squares (either directly or throught the TrackMate plugin).
+You can verify manually by for example opening the Recording file in Excel, apply a filter and see which Experiments are included.
+Per Experiment only the recordings are included for which the Process Flag was set to True.

+The values you selected for Min Required Density Ratio, Min Required R Squared, Max Allowable Variability and Neighbour mode are incorporated in the Recordings file.
+The changes you may have made in the Viewer with the **Selecting Squares** or **Assign Cells** options are not included in the data, but stored in separate **Square Override** and **Recording Override** files (in the Project Root) yet and still need to be incorporated.
+A separate command line utility is avaiulable for that.

 # Development